Theory of post-jamming rigidity in feedback-regulated cellular packings: Depletion beyond the sharp-threshold limit

 \subsection{Injection of new degrees of freedom by continued division}

-The Letter focuses on the no-injection regime, in which free buds are only depleted by mechanical completion.
+The main text analysis focuses on the {\it no-injection} regime, in which free buds are only depleted by mechanical completion.
 Continued division can be included by adding a source term for newly created unconstrained buds,

 where $h(a)$ is the completion hazard associated with the no-injection survival function $S(a)$ and $I_{\divv}$ is the injection rate.

 A simple solvable limit is

 for which $S(a)=\ee^{-h_0a}$.
 With the initial condition $u(0)=u_J$, Eq.~\eqref{eqS:sourceSink} gives